williamsca/bargaining-upzone/README.md

 - https://ishanbhatt42.github.io/files/paper_adu.pdf

 ## Meetings
+Lee (9/1/2023)
+1. Do power calculations to make sure "part one" results will be convincing
+2. Tie PRA16 to other policies and tap into the research on the effects of those policies -- this will help if results are more suggestive than definitive
+3. Check how value of in-kind proffers compares to cash and how it changes after PRA16 in Loudoun (need to import data)

+Probably best to refer to cash proffers as a price, not a tax.
+Taxes usually refer to payments to a 3rd party that are proportional to the value of the transaction.

 Leora (8/15/2023)
 - Is this a first-stage for something?
 - Try to write an abstract, research question (not just "Effect of Policy on ...")